logankilpatrick/wgschool/content/chapel/chapel-02-task-parallelism.md

 # Parallelizing the heat transfer equation

+**Important:** We suggest skipping to [data parallelism](../chapel-03-domain-parallelism) (next session) and coming back here only if/when you have time.

+Here is our plan to task-parallelize the heat transfer equation:

-1. divide the entire grid of points into blocks and assign blocks to individual threads
+1. divide the entire grid of points into blocks and assign blocks to individual threads,
-1. each thread should compute the new temperature of its assigned points
+1. each thread should compute the new temperature of its assigned points,
-1. then we must perform a **_reduction_** over the whole grid, to update the greatest temperature difference between Tnew and T
+1. perform a **_reduction_** over the whole grid, to update the greatest temperature difference between `Tnew` and `T`.

 For the reduction of the grid we can simply use the `max reduce` statement, which is already parallelized.
 Now, let's divide the grid into `rowtasks` * `coltasks` subgrids, and assign each subgrid